Pueblos Galicia What to visit

 • Old bridge over the Cabe River – Roman bridge which, despite having been restructured, still keeps some of its original details

-• College of Nosa Señora da Antiga – 16th-century religious building that is impossible to pass unnoticed due to its grandiosity
+• College of Nosa Señora da Antiga – a 16th-century religious building that is impossible to pass unnoticed due to its grandiosity

 Pueblos Galicia What to visit Monforte de Lemos